 Become a Tutor or Supplemental Instruction Leader

 SLU’s tutor and Supplemental Instruction positions are a wonderful leadership opportunity for undergraduate students.
 Currently, the Student Success Center employs more than 80 students as tutors or Supplemental Instruction leaders.
-The application to become a tutor or SI leader will open in February 2020.
+The application to become a tutor or SI leader is now available.
+The application and faculty recommendations should be submitted by March 23, 2020.
+For questions, email Melissa Burgess, firstname.lastname@example.org.

 Benefits of Becoming a Tutor or SI Leader